Pioneer Square

 Pioneer Square East West Pedestrian Improvements

-Working with community partner Alliance for Pioneer Square, we will design and construct improvements on portions of King, Main and Washington Streets, Yesler Way and 2nd Avenue S to prioritize pedestrians, improve sidewalks and increase greenery.
-The project will also reduce the number of vehicle travel lanes and limit traffic flow directions on portions of these streets in order to move vehicles away from structurally vulnerable areaways and optimize traffic operations and circulation in the Pioneer Square area.
+Working with community partner Alliance for Pioneer Square, we constructed improvements on portions of King, Main and Washington Streets, Yesler Way and 2nd Avenue S to prioritize pedestrians, improve sidewalks and increase greenery.
+By reducing the number of vehicle travel lanes this moved vehicles away from structurally vulnerable areaways and improved accessibility for people of all ages and abilities and provides safe, convenient, and graceful pedestrian connections.

 Washington Street Boat Landing Pergola

-The Washington Street Boat Landing and Beach will restore access to the waterfront for Pioneer Square and the South Downtown community.
+The Washington Street Boat Landing and Beach restores access to the waterfront for Pioneer Square and the South Downtown community.
 The landmark pergola structure has been a piece of Seattle's waterfront since the early 20th century, and with its recent restoration, it once again serves as a symbolic gateway to the city from the Puget Sound.
-The pergola has been fully restored, but it will remain closed to the public until the park promenade has been constructed.
+The pergola has been fully restored and will reopen in 2025 as a concessionaire space.

 Habitat Beach is a national winner of the American Public Works Association's 2020 Project of the Year Award!

 Between Colman Dock and Pier 48, a new habitat beach supports the waterfront ecosystem, including enhancing the salmon corridor by adding rocks and nearshore vegetation.
 Improvements to the marine habitat began in October 2018 thanks to an agreement between Washington State Ferries and the City of Seattle to make these improvements on State-owned property.
-The plantings on the shoreline will restore the function of a natural shoreline and improve ecosystem productivity.
-Construction on the beach is complete.
-We will need to patiently wait for a few years for the plants to grow and habitat to adapt to the natural environment before Habitat Beach is open to the public.
-These improvements create an exciting destination and will help connect Pioneer Square and the South Downtown community back to the waterfront.
+The plantings on the shoreline restore the function of a natural shoreline and improve ecosystem productivity.
+Check out this coloring page that explains the different layers that make up the beach.

 How we've built it